 Get our latest updates and like our Facebook page.
 And get them straight to your inbox and enter your email address below.

-I’m a big fan of Pag-ibig MP2 or Modified Pag-ibig Savings Program 2.
-It’s one of the few passive income in the market that’s open to almost anybody to invest.
-The way it earns is not hard to understand.
+Pag-ibig MP2 or Modified Pag-ibig Savings Program 2 is one of the passive income in the market that’s open to almost anybody to invest.
+The way it earns is not hard to understand, and it is also relatively easy to start an account just by visiting the nearest Pag-ibig branch.

-Also, it has historically been beating savings account, time deposit and the best part is that it is guaranteed by the Philippine government.
+Also it has historically been beating savings account and time deposit.
+The one advantage is that the capital that you put in is guaranteed by the Philippine government.
 If you haven’t already, you can read all about Pag-ibig MP2 savings program and then you can get back here.

 First, is MP2 right for you?

-Surprisingly, MP2 may appeal most to conservative investors because of little risk of capital loss.
-It is considered relatively safe and it’s been posting tax-free dividends.
-The earliest I can find is the data from 2010.
+Surprisingly, it may appeal most to conservative investors because of little risk of capital loss.
+It is considered relatively safe because the capital that you put up is government-backed, and it’s been posting tax-free dividends.
+The earliest I can find is the MP2 past dividend from 2010, and until 2018 the average compounded annual growth rate is 5.82%.

 |Year||MP2 dividend rate|

-At the same time, there is a lock-in period of 5 years.
+However, there is a lock-in period of 5 years.
 While you can withdraw any time, you can get back the savings but the dividends that would be issued to your account may not be the full rate.
+Nonetheless, it’s an alternative savings vehicle aside from those offered by banks and cooperatives.

 - Do you get bigger returns when saving monthly or annually?